Stuwert/express-pg-practice/README.md

 Then I should be taken to a 'show' page
 And on that page I should see all of the information for that book And I should see a link to 'Edit' the book
-And I should see a button to 'Delete' the book
+And I should see a link to 'Delete' the book
 ```
 __#4__